LavamasterYT/cvp/README.md

 - Clone [vcpkg](https://github.com/microsoft/vcpkg) to a safe directory.
 - Navigate to the directory you cloned vcpkg to, and run `bootstrap-vcpkg.bat`
 - Install the FFmpeg libraries by running `vcpkg install ffmpeg`
+- Download the [mpv](https://github.com/mpv-player/mpv) development libraries for Windows
 - Integrate vcpkg with Visual Studio by running `vcpkg integrate install`
 - Create a new project in Visual Studio, and add the source files to the project.
+- Link mpv libraries to the project.
 - Build is as you would normally build a project in Visual Studio.

 ## Usage